Lyher99/Khla-Khlouk-Game/README.md

 ## Description

-ខ្លាឃ្លោក (Klaklok) is an interactive slot machine game featuring traditional Khmer-themed images.
+ខ្លាឃ្លោក (Khla Khlouk) is an interactive slot machine game featuring traditional Khmer-themed images.
 The game provides an engaging experience with smooth animations and a responsive design.

 ## Features